African cuckoo-hawk

-The African cuckoo-hawk, or African baza, (Aviceda cuculoides) is a medium-sized raptor in the family Accipitridae so named because it resembles the common cuckoo.
+The African cuckoo-hawk, or African baza (Aviceda cuculoides), is a medium-sized raptor in the family Accipitridae so named because it resembles the common cuckoo.
 It is found in sub-Saharan Africa and along the eastern parts of Southern Africa, preferring dense woodland and forest of either indigenous or exotic trees.

 Description

+The African cuckoo-hawk weighs 220–296 grams (0.48–0.65 lb) and has a wingspan of 91 cm (35 inches).
 The male is blackish-brown above with a grey mantle and chest with a blackish crest, the underparts are white marked with broad chestnut bars.
 The tail is black with three grey bars and grey and white tip.
 The females are browner with paler chestnut bars on the underparts.
 Distinctive in flight as a small raptor with a small head with broad, narrowly rounded wings and a medium length tail.
 Wingspan is just over double the body length, females are slightly larger than males.